DinoDevs/GladiatusCrazyAddon/documentation/installation.md

 To install the developer version, download the [developer code zip](https://github.com/DinoDevs/GladiatusCrazyAddon/archive/refs/heads/master.zip) and procced by following one of the guides for a *.zip file.
 At the step where you need to select the "Gladiatus Crazy Addon" folder, select the "source" folder incide the extracted files.

+Caution: before installing the developer version, disable or remove the curent version.
+Additionally, mind that the developer version does not auto-update with new releses, instead, you will need to manually replace the unpacked (decompressed) files by getting a fresh copy of the code.

 ### Install on mobile phone

 GCA can be installed on mobile phone by using a browser compatible with one of the provided extensions.
 For example, on Android phones you would need a browser like [kiwi](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) or [yandex](https://play.google.com/store/apps/details?id=com.yandex.browser) which support chrome extensions (*.crx*).
 Some of these browsers support installing addons directly from a chrome store.